14Richa/Patient-Readmission-Analysis/README.md

 - You can access the dataset via the following link: [Diabetes 130-US hospitals for years 1999-2008](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008)

 ## Project Structure
-- `/diabetic_data.csv`: Contains the dataset used in the analysis.
+- `diabetic_data.csv`: Contains the dataset used in the analysis.
-- `/Readmission_Predictions.ipynb`: Includes Jupyter notebook used for exploratory data analysis, data cleaning, and modeling.
+- `Readmission_Predictions.ipynb`: Includes Jupyter notebook used for exploratory data analysis, data cleaning, and modeling.
-- `/requirements.txt`: Lists the Python packages and their versions required for this project.
+- `requirements.txt`: Lists the Python packages and their versions required for this project.
-- `/Final_Report.pdf`: Contains the final report summarizing the analysis, findings, and conclusions.
+- `Final_Report.pdf`: Contains the final report summarizing the analysis, findings, and conclusions.

 ## Python Version
 This project was developed using `Python 3.9`.